lumue/lumue.github.io/_posts/2015-12-04-git-remote-repository-url-using-ssh-on-nonstandard-port.md

 ## this url works

-For example if this is the url gogs tells you:
+For example if this is the url gogs tells you to use:

     git@thegithost:lumue/myrepo.git

-This is the repo url for the gogs container listening on port 10022:
+This would be the repo url to use for gogs listening on port 10022:

     ssh://git@thegithost:10022/lumue/myrepo.git

+There might be a way to get gogs to display the correct url to begin with, but for the time being i now have at least this cheatsheet and wont have to go hunting on the internet everytime i clone a new repo :)